Quackers71/rust/rust-lang.org/README.md

 - Conditional Loops with while
 - Looping Through a Collection with for
 - more concise using 'for in' and using .rev() - reverse

+### Summary

+You learned about variables, scalar and compound data types, functions, comments, if expressions, and loops!<br/> To practice with the concepts discussed in this chapter, try building programs to do the following:<br/>

+- Convert temperatures between Fahrenheit and Celsius.
+- Generate the nth Fibonacci number.
+- Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.